The State of REITs: December 2023 Edition

-- Only 29.55% of REIT securities had a positive total return in November.
+- 2% of REIT securities had a positive total return in November, but only 42.5% are in the black year to date.

-After starting the year with 8 straight months of gains, the REIT sector has now fallen in two of the past three with a -3.90% total return in November.
-The broader market had a better performance in November, as the NASDAQ (+0.25%) and S&P 500 (-0.83%) handily outperformed the REIT sector while the Dow Jones Industrial Average (-3.73%) also narrowly outpaced REITs.
-The market cap weighted Vanguard Real Estate ETF (VNQ) outperformed the average REIT in November (-2.11% vs. -3.90%) and has nearly caught up to the YTD performance of the average REIT (+28.11% vs. +28.48%).
-The spread between the 2021 FFO multiples of large cap REITs (25.6x) and small cap REITs (19.6x) narrowed slightly in November as multiples decreased by 0.3 turns for large caps and by only 0.2 turns for small caps.
+The REIT sector soared in November after 3 straight months in the red.
+The average REIT total return in November outpaced that of the Dow Jones Industrial Average (+9.2%) and S&P 500 (9.1%), but fell short of the double-digit return of the NASDAQ (+10.8%).
+The market cap weighted Vanguard Real Estate ETF (VNQ) outperformed the average REIT in November (+12.08% vs. +9.50%) and has also outperformed YTD (+2.15% vs. -2.27%).
+The spread between the 2023 FFO multiples of large cap REITs (16.4x) and small cap REITs (12.6x) narrowed slightly in November as multiples expanded 1.1 turns for large caps and 1.2 turns for small caps.
+Investors currently need to pay an average of 30.2% more for each dollar of FFO from large cap REITs relative to small cap REITs.
 In this monthly publication, I will provide REIT data on numerous metrics to help readers identify which property types and individual securities currently offer the best opportunities to achieve their investment goals.

 Performance of Individual Securities

-29.55% of REITs had a positive return in November with 80.22% in the black year to date.
-During the first eleven months of last year, the average REIT had a disappointing -14.68% return, whereas this year the average REIT has seen an excellent total return of +28.48%.
+Only 13.04% of REITs had a positive total return in February with 76.4% in the black year to date.
+During the first two months of last year the average REIT had a -5.83% return, whereas this year the average REIT has seen a +4.93% total return.

 REIT Premium/Discount to NAV by Property Type